Robertron624/drum-machine/README.md

 # Build a Drum Machine

+This is my solution to FreeCodeCamp javascript library to build a drum machine, dor this project I'm using ReactJs as the framework and sass for styling, the builder is vite.

 ## Objective: Build an app that is functionally similar to this: https://drum-machine.freecodecamp.rocks/.

 Fulfill the below user stories and get all of the tests to pass.
 Use whichever libraries or APIs you need.
 Give it your own personal style.